Process Chiller Service

 Charging of Refrigerant

 The photo shows the charging of a cylinder of refrigerant into the system in its liquid phase.
-The cylinder has a dip tube fitted for ease of cylinder handling.
+The cylinder has a dip tube fitted for ease of handling.
 Once the pressure in the system and the cylinder equalized, remaining refrigerant was drawn into the system during the operation of the plant.

-The sight glasses and level glasses were found to be at the optimum level under the normal running conditions of the process chiller.
+The sight glasses and level glasses were found to be at the optimum level under the normal running conditions of the plant.
 As it is a flooded system, there was found to be a low superheat value.
 A high subcooling value was achieved with the use of a subcooler.
 Our engineer monitored a full cycle of an hour and a half: compressor temperatures and oil level were found to be within normal operating limits.

 Remote Service Monitoring of Process Chiller